The Roger Billcliffe Gallery is Scotland’s largest private gallery, occupying five floors of an early 19th century building in the heart of Glasgow.

 The Gallery opened in 1992, taking over the building formerly occupied by the Fine Art Society plc where Roger Billcliffe had been Director since 1979.
 The Gallery now specialises in exhibiting the best of Scottish contemporary and 20th century painting and also displays a wide range of contemporary applied arts – ceramics, jewellery, metalwork, silver and glass.

 Exhibitions change monthly and are primarily solo shows although group exhibitions are usually presented during the summer months.
-The Gallery represents many of Scotland’s leading painters including Duncan Shanks, David Martin, Gordon K. Mitchell, Christine McArthur, James D. Robertson, Mary Armour, David Donaldson, John Bellany, Glen Scouller, John Boyd, George Devlin, Ethel Walker, James McNaught, Sandy Murphy, Ronald F. Smith and James Fullarton as well as supporting younger artists such as Sam Cartman, Martin Hill, Mhairi McGregor, Saul Robertson, Sheila McInnes, Ruth Brownlee, Sarah Carrington, Matthew Draper, David Rae, Paul Kennedy and our very own Michael Corsar.
+The Gallery represents many of Scotland’s leading painters including Duncan Shanks, David Martin, Gordon K. Mitchell, Christine McArthur, James D. Robertson, Mary Armour, David Donaldson, John Bellany, Glen Scouller, John Boyd, George Devlin, Ethel Walker, James McNaught, Sandy Murphy, Ronald F. Smith and James Fullarton as well as supporting younger artists such as Sam Cartman, Martin Hill, Mhairi McGregor, Saul Robertson, Sheila McInnes, Ruth Brownlee, Sarah Carrington, Matthew Draper, David Rae, Paul Kennedy and Michael Corsar.

 The Roger Billcliffe Gallery is a Craft Council selected gallery.
 Contemporary UK and European designers include Alan Craxford, Lilian Busch, Sabine Konig, Liz Tyler, Kalki Mansel, Archie McCall, Chris Carter, Kevin O’ Dwyer, Sue Lewis, Sue Tyler, Stella Campion, Karen Westland and Miriam Hanid.